 SHORTEST CUT HEIGHT

-If you want razor-short grass, this Gardena mower is the device for you.
-It cuts grass as short as .7 inches, which is great if you use the lawn for sports or do outdoor activities.
-However, if you were excited about controlling your mower with your smartphone, you may be disappointed; this mower is controlled via an on-board panel only.
+If you want a tight trim on your lawn, this Gardena mower is the device for you.
+It cuts grass as short as .7 inches, which is great if you use the lawn for sports or outdoor activities.
+However, this mower is only controlled via an onboard panel.

 Want new?
 How about this brand-new option funded and available via Kickstarter?
 The Luba advertises itself as the intelligent, perimeter-wire-free robot lawn mower, and touts a 5,000-square-meter range and 75% slope capability, obstacle avoidance, multi-zone management via its app and auto-recharging.
 Will it deliver?
 Over 1,700 backers are betting yes, to the tune of $2.4 million in funding.
 They are still taking early bird funding offers now for $1,299 with an estimated ship date of September.

 Updates: This was last updated on Wednesday, June 8, 2022.
 We replaced the MoRow 7-inch 2.0Ah Robotic Lawn Mower with the Gardena Sileno City Automatic Robotic Lawn Mower as Most Affordable, replaced the Husqvarna 450X Robotic Lawn Mower (1.3 Acre) with the Greenworks Optirow Robotic Lawn Mower as Best for Big Lawns, and replaced the MowRo Robot Lawn Mower with the Luba Robotic Lawn Mower as Newest Option.